cliffano/breaker/README.md

 Breaker is a utility tool for other server management tools.

 This is handy when you want to remotely execute shell command via SSH on multiple hosts.
-Also useful when you want to format various host files from a single .breaker.json config.
+Also useful when you want to format various host files (<a href="http://www.debianadmin.com/ssh-on-multiple-servers-using-cluster-ssh.html">clusterssh config</a>, <a href="http://ansible.cc/docs/patterns.html#hosts-and-groups">Ansible inventory</a>, <a href="http://nerderati.com/2011/03/simplify-your-life-with-an-ssh-config-file/">SSH config</a>) from a single .breaker.json configuration file.

 Installation
 ------------